etirouthier/keras_dna/README.md

 `Generator` is able to create batch of DNA sequence corresponding to the desired annotation.

-First example, a `Generator` that will return the DNA sequence underlying a given sparse annotation (here binding site).
-The DNA sequence is fournished with a fasta file and the position of annotation is fournished with a gff file (could have been a bed), the DNA is one-hot-encoded, the annotations that we want to target need to be passed in a list.
+First example, a `Generator` that will return DNA subsequences corresponding to a given function (here binding site) as positive class and subsequences far away as negative class.
+The DNA sequence is fournished through a fasta file and the annotation is fournished with a gff file (could have been a bed), the DNA is one-hot-encoded, the function names that we want to target need to be passed in a list.

 ```python
 from keras_dna import Generator